 How to set up a compelling housesitter profile

-The house sitter profile is the most important thing because it gets the eyeballs of homeowners and sells you as a trusted house-sitter.
+The house sitter profile is the most important because it gets homeowners’ eyeballs and sells you as a trusted house-sitter.
 Your profile is what your potential homeowners see first and what makes them choose you or not choose you.
-Like for a job search, you must get the attention of the prospective employer.
-Some people worry about being too selective or not bringing experience.
-Well, you will be surprised, but it does not work that way.
-Homeowners do have in mind the type of person that is a good fit for them.
+You must get the prospective home owner’s attention for a housesit search.

 - The more specific you are in your profile, the better.
 Don’t be afraid of being too selective.

 The only thing homeowners look for is a good fit.
-They want to have a good feeling about handing over their home and beloved pets to a stranger.
-They must be sure they will have peace of mind where they are away.
-Your character is what counts, how reliable, committed, and trustworthy; you are what counts in the end.
+They want to feel good about handing their home and beloved pets to strangers.
+They must be sure they will have peace of mind while away.
+Your character is what counts, how reliable, committed, and trustworthy you are; you are what matters in the end.